ddella/WebSocket/README.md

 ### Test via the web server

-Start a connection to the WebSocket server by using client browser.
-The web server sends a standard HTML page with a JavaScript.
-It's the JavaScript that will initiate the connection to the WebSocket server.

-1. Start your favorite browser
+1. Start your favorite browser.
-2. Type the url `localhost:8080`
+2. Type the url `localhost:8080`.
 3. Fill the information and press `connect`.
 4. Type a message in the `input message box` and hit the button `Send Message`.
 If successful, the server will send the message back in the box below.

+>The web server sends a standard HTML page with a JavaScript.
+The HTML page has fields for the information needed to start the WebSocket session.
+The JavaScript will initiate the connection to the WebSocket server.
+The browser is the `client` here.

 ![Successful connection](images/connected.png "Success")

 >Those are the different `endpoint` accepted by the server.
 The endpoint `/rtt` does only make sense with the Node JS client.
+If you enter an `endpoint` not defined, the server sends a error message and close the session.
+This is per design.
+>>- /
 >>- /foo
 >>- /bar
->>- /
 >>- /rtt

 ### Test via a Node JS client application script

 The Node JS command line client initiate a connection to the server.
-The client just sends the time, in `ms`, to the server and waits for the server to send the time back.
+The URL is passed as an argument to the script.
+The client just sends the time, in `ms`, to the server and waits for the server to send it back.
 It calculates the round-trip time and prints it.
 The server has been built to close the WebSocket after sending the time.

 You need to have Node JS installed locally, if you don't or don't want to install it locally, just run the script from another Node JS Docker container.